-Support for international promotion may be primarily granted for films that have received production support from the Foundation or the Promotion Centre for Audiovisual Culture (AVEK).
+Support for international promotion may be primarily granted for films that have received production support from the Foundation.
 The support covers completed and soon to be completed feature films, short or serialised drama, documentary, animation or children’s films and combinations thereof.

 Travel support for international promotion is intended for filmmakers (artistically responsible crew member) or production companies to cover travel expenses to an international film event where the applicant’s film is competing or being screened.